kernelci/kernelci-core/INSTALL.md

 Non exhaustive list of requirements is in the 'requirements.txt' file: those need to be installed via pip.
+For production, requirements.txt is sufficient.
+For development purpose, requirements-dev.txt will add extra package for testing.

 For the rest of the necessary packages, see the ansible playbook.